LLNL/FAST/readme.md

 python main_fusion_pdbbind.py --main-dir "pdbbind_fusion" --fusionmodel-subdir "pdbbind2016_fusion" --run-mode 3 --external-csvfile "eval_3dcnn.csv" --external-3dcnn-featfile "eval_3dcnn_fc10.npy" --external-sgcnn-featfile "eval_sgcnn_feat.npy" --external-outprefix "eval_fusion" --external-dir "pdbbind_2019"

-#### Pre-trained weights
+#### Pre-trained weights (checkpoint files)

 We trained all of the networks above on [pdbbind 2016 datasets](http://www.pdbbind.org.cn).
 Particularly, we used general and refined datasets for training and validation, and evaluated the model on the core set (see sample_data/core_test.hdf).

-Checkpoint files for the models can be found here: ftp://gdo-bioinformatics.ucllnl.org/fast/pdbbind2016_model_checkpoints/ (.)
+The checkpoint files for the models are made available under [the Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+To download the files, refer to [this public ftp site](ftp://gdo-bioinformatics.ucllnl.org/fast/pdbbind2016_model_checkpoints/).
+LLNL-MI-813373